Kőnig's lemma: Statement of the lemma

 Let $G$ be a connected, locally finite, infinite graph.
 This means that every two vertices can be connected by a finite path, each vertex is adjacent to only finitely many other vertices, and the graph has infinitely many vertices.
 Then $G$ contains a ray: a simple path (a path with no repeated vertices) that starts at one vertex and continues from it through infinitely many vertices.
 Another way of stating the theorem is: "If the human race never dies out, somebody now living has a line of descendants that will never die out".

-A useful special case of the lemma is that every infinite tree contains either a vertex of infinite degree or an infinite simple path.
+A useful special case of the lemma is that every infinite tree contains a vertex of infinite degree or an infinite simple path.
 If it is locally finite, it meets the conditions of the lemma and has a ray, and if it is not locally finite then it has an infinite-degree vertex.